kuzzleio/kuzzle/doc/2/plugins/guides/hooks/index.md

   'document:generic:beforeWrite': {
     callback: (document, request) => {
       // this callback will be called only when a document contains
-      // a 'name' property equals to 'Saigon'
+      // a 'city' property equals to 'Saigon'
     },
     filter: {
       equals: { '_source.city': 'Saigon' }